Rekihyt/Sifu/HolyBook.md

 holy light of simplicity, for the path back is winding and twisted.
 9. Seek isomorphisms for all your functions, for they shine Her light in every direction.
+10. To the false prophets who espouse a "functional" language, ask them to pattern match on one of their so-called "functions".